tcltk/tcl/doc/markdown/msgcat.md

 # Commands

-**::msgcat::mc** \fIsrc-string\fR ?\fIarg ...\fR?
+**::msgcat::mc** *src-string* ?*arg ...*?
-: Returns a translation of \fIsrc-string\fR according to the current locale.
-If additional arguments past \fIsrc-string\fR are given, the \fBformat\fR command is used to substitute the additional arguments in the translation of \fIsrc-string\fR.
+: Returns a translation of *src-string* according to the current locale.
+If additional arguments past *src-string* are given, the **format** command is used to substitute the additional arguments in the translation of *src-string*.
-    **::msgcat::mc** will search the messages defined in the current namespace for a translation of \fIsrc-string\fR; if none is found, it will search in the parent of the current namespace, and so on until it reaches the global namespace.
-If no translation string exists, \fB::msgcat::mcunknown\fR is called and the string returned from \fB::msgcat::mcunknown\fR is returned.
+    **::msgcat::mc** will search the messages defined in the current namespace for a translation of *src-string*; if none is found, it will search in the parent of the current namespace, and so on until it reaches the global namespace.
+If no translation string exists, **::msgcat::mcunknown** is called and the string returned from **::msgcat::mcunknown** is returned.
     **::msgcat::mc** is the main function used to localize an application.
-Instead of using an English string directly, an application can pass the English string through \fB::msgcat::mc\fR and use the result.
+Instead of using an English string directly, an application can pass the English string through **::msgcat::mc** and use the result.
 If an application is written for a single language in this fashion, then it is easy to add support for additional languages later simply by defining new message catalog entries.

-**::msgcat::mcn** \fInamespace src-string\fR ?\fIarg arg ...\fR?
+**::msgcat::mcn** *namespace src-string* ?*arg arg ...*?
-: Like \fB::msgcat::mc\fR, but with the message namespace specified as first argument.
+: Like **::msgcat::mc**, but with the message namespace specified as first argument.

 **mcn** may be used for cases where the package namespace is not the namespace of the caller.
-An example is shown within the description of the command \fB::msgcat::mcpackagenamespaceget\fR below.
+An example is shown within the description of the command **::msgcat::mcpackagenamespaceget** below.

-**::msgcat::mcmax** ?\fIsrc-string ...\fR?
+**::msgcat::mcmax** ?*src-string ...*?
-: Given several source strings, \fB::msgcat::mcmax\fR returns the length of the longest translated string.
+: Given several source strings, **::msgcat::mcmax** returns the length of the longest translated string.
 This is useful when designing localized GUIs, which may require that all buttons, for example, be a fixed width (which will be the width of the widest button).

-**::msgcat::mcexists** ?\fB-exactnamespace\fR? ?\fB-exactlocale\fR? ?\fB-namespace\fR \fInamespace\fR? \fIsrc-string\fR
-: Return true, if there is a translation for the given \fIsrc-string\fR.
+**::msgcat::mcexists** ?**-exactnamespace**? ?**-exactlocale**? ?**-namespace** *namespace*? *src-string* : Return true, if there is a translation for the given *src-string*.

-The search may be limited by the option \fB-exactnamespace\fR to only check the current namespace and not any parent namespaces.
+The search may be limited by the option **-exactnamespace** to only check the current namespace and not any parent namespaces.

-It may also be limited by the option \fB-exactlocale\fR to only check the first prefered locale (e.g. first element returned by \fB::msgcat::mcpreferences\fR if global locale is used).
+It may also be limited by the option **-exactlocale** to only check the first prefered locale (e.g. first element returned by **::msgcat::mcpreferences** if global locale is used).

 ::: {.info -version="TIP490"}
-An explicit package namespace may be specified by the option \fB-namespace\fR.
+An explicit package namespace may be specified by the option **-namespace**.
 The namespace of the caller is used if not explicitly specified.
 :::

 **::msgcat::mcpackagenamespaceget**
 : Return the package namespace of the caller.
-This command handles all cases described in section \fBOBJECT ORIENTED PROGRAMMING\fR.
+This command handles all cases described in section **OBJECT ORIENTED PROGRAMMING**.

 Example usage is a tooltip package, which saves the caller package namespace to update the translation each time the tooltip is shown: